Happy Data Privacy Day from everyone at Liquid Web!

 Privacy is complicated, especially for businesses bound by regulatory frameworks like HIPAA.
 A huge number of privacy breaches happen because companies don’t ask experts for help with data hosting and the engineering of secure platforms.

 In the case of HIPAA or PCI DSS, standard web hosting simply doesn’t cut it.
 Using standard web hosting will expose your business to regulatory compliance breaches and put your customers at risk.
+Make sure to select HIPAA Cloud Hosting or PCI-DSS Compliant Hosting to stay in compliance.

 It is important to do your research and choose a hosting solution optimized for data privacy and physical security.